-He enlisted June 12, 1861 in Company A of the 7th Wisconsin Infantry, becoming a corporal.
+He enlisted at West Point, Wisconsin, on June 12, 1861 in Company A of the 7th Wisconsin Infantry Regiment, becoming a sergeant.
 On May 5, 1864 he was wounded at the Wilderness.

 “For action at Gravelly Run, Virginia on March 31 and April 1, 1865.
 On March 31st, with a comrade (William H. Sickles), Albert recaptured a Union Officer from a deteachment of 9 Confederates, capturing 3 and dispersing the remainder.
 On April 1st, Albert seized a stand of Confederate colors, killing a Confederate officer in hand-to-hand combat.
 He retained the colors until surrounded by Confederates, compelling him to relinquish them.”